stevenrobertson/sd-docs/report/executive_summary.md

 - Independently implement a working version of the fractal flame algorithm.

-- Develop a ruthlessly optimized, composable, typesafe dialect of CUDA.
-  Implement portions of a standard library with it.

 - Develop a concrete and functionally complete understanding of GPU performance (for the particular architecture we select) through targeted microbenchmarking and statistical analysis.